girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS Syntactically Awesome Stylesheet(Sass) Introduction/CSS Syntactically Awesome Stylesheet(Sass) Introduction.md

 * This process is called transpiling.
 So, you need to give a transpiler (some kind of program) some Sass code and then get some CSS code back.

+# Sass Installation

+### System Requirements for Sass

+* Operating system - Sass is platform independent
+* Browser support - Sass works in Edge/IE (from IE 8), Firefox, Chrome, Safari, Opera
+* Programming language - Sass is based on Ruby

+### Official Sass Web Site

+Read more about Sass at the official Sass web site: https://sass-lang.com/

+### Install Sass

+* There are several ways to install Sass in your system.
+There are many applications that will get you up and running with Sass in a few minutes for Mac, Windows, and Linux.
+Some of these are free, but some are paid apps.

+* You can read more about them here: sass-lang.com/install

 ### Sass File Type

 Sass files has the ".scss" file extension.